Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Fixed deposits lock money for a set term in exchange for a fixed contracted rate.
 The maturity amount depends on principal, rate, term, and compounding frequency.
-Quarterly compounding is standard; annual elsewhere.
+Quarterly compounding is common in some markets, annual in others.
 This calculator handles both.

 10,000 at 7% for 5 years with quarterly compounding matures to 14,148.
 The same at annual compounding gives 14,026 - a small but real difference.
 More frequent compounding always produces higher returns; over long terms the gap widens noticeably.

 Fixed deposits are low-risk.
 The rate is fixed at origination so inflation risk is real - a 7% FD during 5% inflation has just 2% real return.
-Compare the rate to long-term government bond yields (similar risk) rather than savings account rates (shorter term, lower risk).
+The rate is often compared to long-term government bond yields (similar risk) rather than to savings account rates, which are shorter term and lower risk.

 A worked example